Giants vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Giants vs. Pirates: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Michael Conforto and Bryan Reynolds are the hottest hitters on the San Francisco Giants and Pittsburgh Pirates, who meet on Monday at Oracle Park, at 5:05 PM ET.
+The San Francisco Giants and Michael Conforto will take the field against the Pittsburgh Pirates and Tucupita Marcano on Tuesday at 9:45 PM ET, at Oracle Park.

-The favored Giants have -145 moneyline odds to win against the underdog Pirates, who are listed at +120.
+Oddsmakers list the Giants as -145 moneyline favorites, while giving the underdog Pirates +120 moneyline odds to win.
 San Francisco is favored on the run line (-1.5 with +140 odds).
-The total is 8.5 runs for the game (with -105 odds on the over and -115 odds on the under).
+The total for the matchup is set at 8.5 runs.

 Rep your team with officially licensed Giants gear!
 Head to Fanatics to find jerseys, shirts, and much more.